roostercoopllc/metAIsploit-assistant/README.md

 ```sh
 poetry run chat
 ```
 You can then chat with the model and generate responses.
-When those responses find code snippets, the script will ask if you wanted to
+When those responses find code snippets, the script will ask if you wanted to save each individual code snippet.

 ## Create / Update Datasets model training
 `Create Initial Datasets`